Training

 Registration of interest to the course Applied Life Cycle Thinking

-The objective of this course is to give the student a broad view of life cycle assessment (LCA) methodology and application, including knowledge on state-of-the-art research in selected areas, disseminate the expertise and experiences of senior LCA researchers to a new generation of PhD students, and help the PhD students create an informal network of young LCA researchers.
+The objective of this course is to give the student a broad view of current advances in LCA methodology and application, including knowledge on state-of-the-art research in selected areas.
+The course is an arena for disseminating the expertise and experiences of senior LCA researchers to a new generation of PhD students, and for helping the PhD students create a network of young LCA researchers.

 Place: Gothenburg, Uppsala and online